peterkuma/masters-thesis/chapters/01_basic-principles-of-radiative-transfer.md

 schemes, because it contributes sigificantly to heating of stratosphere.
 It is also imporant due to its influence on atmospheric chemistry (Chapman reactions).

-[^uv-definition]: The precise choice is somewhat arbitrary, and various definitions can be found.
+[^uv-definition]: The precise choice of boundaries is somewhat arbitrary, and various definitions can be found.

 ### Visible Light